 Additionally, students must demonstrate an Advanced knowledge of one language of South Asia, either by completing an Upper Advanced language course, taking a proficiency exam, or providing a transcript from a college or university where the language is used as the primary language of instruction.
 Elementary and Intermediate anguage courses may not be counted toward the Certificate.
 Advanced level (third or fourth year) may count toward the Certificate.
 Language and Literature courses may be counted (e.g. Hindi Literature I and II; Urdu Literature I and II).

 The certificate is an additional credential that graduate students may earn with courses that will count toward coursework requirement for the M.A. or Ph.D. degree.
 Therefore it is possible to earn the Certificate without taking any courses beyond that required for the Ph.D. degree at the Graduate School of Arts and Sciences.
 Students in M.A. programs will likely need to enroll in coursework beyond what is needed for an M.A. program.

-Students who have further questions about the certificate should contact the Institute's Associate Director William Carrick at <firstname.lastname@example.org> It is suggested that students consult with the Institute to obtain approval for any classes that they plan to use toward the Certificate in a given semester, to confirm that it can be counted toward the Certificate.
+Students who have further questions about the certificate should contact the Director of the MA Program in South Asia Studies, Prof. Katherine Ewing at <firstname.lastname@example.org> The Institute recommends that students consult with the MA Coordinator to obtain approval for any classes that they plan to use toward the Certificate in a given semester, to confirm that it can be counted toward the Certificate.
 Courses with comparative content, where South Asia is not the principal field of inquiry and discussion, may or may not be counted toward the certificate, at the discretion of the Institute.